 TRUTH – To share pensions or have a consent order you must also get a divorce.
 If you want the agreement without a divorce, you can purchase a deed of separation.
 But these are not as set in stone as a consent order.
 We can discuss with you the differences between the two and what is best for your circumstances.

 As you can see the whole area of family law is a complex one and can end up costing you a lot of money.
-Our solicitors can give you legal advice on the matters raised with one of our fixed fee advice packagesor you can book a free consultation online with us, where can help answer many of your questions.
+Our solicitors can give you legal advice on the matters raised with one of our fixed fee advice packages or you can book a free 15-minute call.

 Feel free to call us at any time if you have a question about divorce or separation on